 “Technology is just a tool.
 In terms of getting kids working together and motivating them, the teacher is the most important.” – Bill Gates

-Our Computing subject leader and E safety Lead in school is Mrs Gibson.
+Our Temporary Computing subject leader and E safety Lead in school is Miss Ferguson

 When planning and teaching computing at Fishburn, we believe that it is an essential part of the curriculum; a subject that not only stands alone but is woven and should be an integral part of all learning.
 Computing, in general, is a significant part of everyone’s daily life and children should be at the forefront of new technology, with a thirst for learning what is out there.
 Computing within schools can therefore provide a wealth of learning opportunities and transferrable skills explicitly within the Computing lesson and across other curriculum subjects.

 Through the study of Computing, children will be able to develop a wide range of fundamental skills, knowledge and understanding that will actually equip them for the rest of their life.
 Computers and technology are such a part of everyday life that our children would be at a disadvantage would they not be exposed to a thorough and robust Computing curriculum.
 Children must be taught in the art form of ‘Computational Thinking’ in order to provide them essential knowledge that will enable them to participate effectively and safely in the digital world beyond our gates.